projectara/greybus-spec/source/special.rst

 parameters (tx_gear, tx_nlanes, SVC_PWRM_TXTERMINATION or
 rx_gear, rx_nlanes, SVC_PWRM_RXTERMINATION, respectively) will be ignored.

+Upon receiving the request, the SVC shall check that the :ref:`Interface State <hardware-model-interface-states>` with ID intf_id has DETECT equal to DETECT_ACTIVE, and has a UNIPRO sub-state equal to UPRO_UP or UPRO_HIBERNATE.

+If these conditions do not hold, the SVC shall send a response signaling an error as described below.
+The SVC shall take not attempt to reconfigure any |unipro| links as a result of receiving such a request.

+Otherwise, the SVC shall attempt to reconfigure the power mode for the
+|unipro| link identified by the request.

 When reconfiguring the link power mode as a result of receiving a Greybus SVC Interface Set Power Mode Request, the link's transmitter and/or receiver power mode shall be set to the given configuration.